 (2) of this subsection are limited to the levels permissible in units subject to rent control;

-“(5) The remainder of the occupied units are occupied by tenants with

-household incomes, as of the later of the date of acquisition by the nonprofit owner or initial occupancy by such tenants, not in excess of 120% of the adjusted median income;

-“(6) The nonprofit owner of the property maintains a policy to retain as residents those tenants described in paragraphs (1) and (2) of this subsection who become unable to pay their rent because of financial hardship, and such policy is supported by an indigency reserve maintained by such nonprofit owner or by a nonprofit affiliate thereof; and
+“(5) The nonprofit owner of the property maintains a policy to retain as residents those tenants described in paragraphs (1) and (2) of this subsection who become unable to pay their rent because of financial hardship, and such policy is supported by an indigency reserve set at an amount reasonably determined to provide short-term assistance to tenants maintained by such nonprofit owner or by a nonprofit affiliate thereof; and

-“(7) Such nonprofit owner is the subject of a Determination Letter issued by the Internal Revenue Service providing for recognition under Section 501(c)(3) of the Internal Revenue Code.
+“(6) Such nonprofit owner, or its sole member if the nonprofit owner is disregarded for income tax purposes, is the subject of a Determination Letter issued by the Internal Revenue Service providing for recognition under Section 501(c)(3) of the Internal Revenue Code.

-“(c) A tenant described in paragraph (1), (2), or (5) whose income rises after initial occupancy shall be deemed to continue to have income below the limit set forth in paragraph (1), (2), or (5), respectively; provided, that if the tenant’s income exceeds 140% of the adjusted median income, the nonprofit owner shall rent the next unit of comparable size that becomes vacant to a tenant with income not in excess of the income limit set forth in paragraph (1), (2), or (5), that previously was applicable to the tenant whose income now exceeds 140% of the adjusted median income;
+“(c) A tenant described in paragraph (1) or (2) whose income rises after initial occupancy shall be deemed to continue to have income below the limit set forth in paragraph (1) or (2), respectively; provided, that if the tenant’s prior year income exceeds 140% of the adjusted median income, the nonprofit owner shall rent the next unit of comparable size that becomes vacant to a tenant with prior year income not in excess of the income limit set forth in paragraph (1) or (2) that previously was applicable to the tenant whose income now exceeds 140% of the adjusted median income;

-“(d) In the event that a rental unit in a building owned by a nonprofit owner is occupied by a tenant whose income exceeds the income limit set forth in subsection (b)(5) of this section as of the date of acquisition by the nonprofit owner or initial occupancy by such tenant, or by a tenant whose income increases above 140% of adjusted median income during the course of his or her tenancy, that fact shall not render the remainder of the land or building where the rental unit is situated ineligible for exemption from District of Columbia real property taxation pursuant to this section; provided, that the rental unit itself shall not be exempt from such taxation.
+“(d) In the event that a rental unit in a building owned by a nonprofit owner is occupied by a tenant whose prior year income exceeds the income limit set forth in subsection (b)(5) of this section as of the date of acquisition by the nonprofit owner or initial occupancy by such tenant, or by a tenant whose income increases above 140% of adjusted median income during the course of his or her tenancy, that fact shall not render the remainder of the land or building where the rental unit is situated ineligible for exemption from District of Columbia real property taxation pursuant to this section; provided, that the rental unit itself occupied by such tenant shall not be exempt from such taxation.

-“(e) Deeds to property for which a certification as to both the property and owner has been made pursuant to subsection (f)(1) of this section, and that has not been revoked under subsection (f)(2) of this section, shall be exempt from the tax imposed by the District of Columbia Real Estate Deed Recordation Tax Act, approved March 2, 1962 (76 Stat.
+“(e) Deeds to property for which a certification as to both the property and owner has been made pursuant to subsection (f)(1) of this section, shall be exempt from the tax imposed by the District of Columbia Real Estate Deed Recordation Tax Act, approved March 2, 1962 (76 Stat.
 11; D.C.
-Official Code § 42-1101 et seq), and the transfer of any of property by a nonprofit owner for which a certification has been made pursuant to subsection (f)(1) of this section, and that has not been revoked under subsection (f)(2) of this section, shall be exempt from the tax imposed by Chapter 9 of Title 47.
+Official Code § 42-1101 et seq), and the transfer of any of property by a nonprofit owner for which a certification has been made pursuant to subsection (f)(1) of this section, shall be exempt from the tax imposed by Chapter 9 of Title 47.
 Unless waived by regulation, a copy of the certification shall accompany the deed at the time it is submitted for recordation in order to claim an exemption.

-“(f)(1) The Mayor shall certify to the Office of Tax and Revenue (“OTR”) each nonprofit owner and property eligible for an exemption under this section.
-The certification shall identify:
+“(f)(1) The non-profit owner shall cause an independent compliance monitor to certify under penalty of perjury, to the Department of Housing and Community Development and to the Office of Tax and Revenue (“OTR”) each property eligible for an exemption under this section.
+The certification to OTR shall identify:

 “(A) The property to which the certification applies by square and lot, or parcel or reservation number;